JMAConsulting/biz.jmaconsulting.easybatch/README.md

 1. Navigate to Administer >> CiviContribute Component Settings
 1. Enable Require Financial Batch on payments through Backoffice forms?

-JMA Consulting develops and maintains this extension.
+JMA Consulting developed and maintains this extension.

 Many thanks to IIDA for sponsoring the development of this extension, and also to LCD Services for collaborating during its development.